ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 Their playing sounds, reached my ears.
 The sounds of water splashing, were lively and joyous.
 Among the trees of the mountains,
-The laughter of the deers,
+The laughter of the deer,
 Their playing sounds, filled the mountains,
-The deers were foraging in leisure.
+The deer were foraging in leisure.

 When I saw this,
-I felt peace in my heart,
+I felt peace in my mind,
 Therefore I returned home.

 The Little Okikirmui told his own tale.